 How to Become a Regulatory Affairs Specialist

 The regulatory affairs industry oversees the development of foods, drugs, and medical products.
-Products are certified to meet standards for human use throughout the process of development, testing, manufacturing, marketing, and distribution by specially-trained professionals.
+Specially trained professionals ensure that products meet human use standards throughout development, testing, manufacturing, marketing, and distribution.

 Regulatory affairs specialists play a vital role in the well-being of the global population by monitoring the development and distribution of safe, healthy foods and technological advancements in medicine.
 Though regulatory affairs specialists work in a wide variety of disciplines, such as public policy, health, science, economics, and law, they share the common goal of facilitating the saleability of safe and effective products for consumption and use by the public.

 The scope of activities of a regulatory affairs specialist varies depending upon the context in which one works.
-According to O*NET Online (2023), specific tasks of individuals employed in this profession may include:
+According to ONET Online (2024), specific tasks of individuals employed in this profession may include:

 The market for regulatory specialists is growing, but it is also changing as new technology becomes available, such as the move towards electronic formats for regulatory submissions (i.e., electronic common technical document or eCTD competency), blockchain technology, and social media marketing.

-According to a George Washington University survey, career flexibility and high earning potential were the top two reasons applicants chose to pursue a master’s degree in regulatory affairs.
-Other reasons provided were the opportunity to make a difference, collaboration with other professionals, and the intellectual challenge of the field.
-Furthermore, students leaned towards online programs in regulatory affairs due to the flexibility, convenience, and in-depth feedback offered in this format.
+Career flexibility and high earning potential were the top two reasons applicants pursue a master’s degree in regulatory affairs.
+Other reasons include the opportunity to make a difference, collaboration with other professionals, and the intellectual challenge of the field.
+Furthermore, students lean towards online programs in regulatory affairs due to the flexibility, convenience, and in-depth feedback offered in this format.

 This guide details the steps involved in becoming a regulatory affairs specialist.